THE HOPI MASK (Boundless Magick Book 2)

 CHAPTER ONE

 “PUNCH BUGGY BLUE!”
-Patrick crowed from beside me in the back seat of our Ford Escort.
-He drove his fist into my right biceps.
+Patrick crowed from beside me in the back seat of my family’s Ford Escort.
+He drove his fist into my left bicep.

-Though my seatbelt held me tight, I still lurched sideways into the car door, my head thumping against the window.
+Though I was buckled into my seat, I lurched sideways into the car door.
+My head thumped against the window.
 “C’mon!”

-He’d startled me out of a dream.
-At least, I thought it was a dream.
-The last thing I remembered after closing my eyes was the unmistakable sense of being called to by a means beyond sound or words.
-Then I’d been flying—not on a broom but with arms outstretched—soaring over the Arizona desert plains with the same unstoppable pull I usually felt during my astral travels: fast, weightless, and rarely gentle upon return.
+He startled me out of a dream.
+The last thing I remembered after closing my eyes was the unmistakable sense that I’d been called to by a means beyond sound or words.
+Then I was flying—not on a broom but with arms outstretched, soaring over the Arizona desert plains with the same unstoppable pull I felt during my astral travels: fast, weightless, and rarely gentle upon return.

-A heavy fog wrapped around my head, making me wonder whether I had been astral traveling instead of dreaming.
-I still had trouble differentiating between a sudden astral return and being jolted out of a deep sleep by an outside force.
+A heavy fog wrapped around my head, making me wonder whether I had been astral traveling rather than dreaming.
+I still had trouble telling the difference between the sudden rejoining of my body and spirit and the sensation of being jolted out of a deep sleep by an outside force.

-The pain radiating through my arm cut my deliberation short.
-My focus shifted to the fist-sized bruise blooming beneath my skin—another souvenir of Patrick forgetting how strong he was.
-It merged with all the others he’d given me since we’d left Rhode Island, some aching down to the bone.
+The pain radiating through my arm cut my thoughts short.
+My focus shifted to the bruise blooming beneath my skin—another souvenir of Patrick forgetting his own strength.
+It merged with all the others he’d given me since we’d left Rhode Island, some aching all the way down to the bone.

 “Such fun!”
 Mom flashed me an amused grin in the rearview mirror.

-Why should she care if Patrick misjudged his own strength and left me bruised and aching during his ridiculous travel game?
-She was safe in the passenger seat beside Gramps, who was far too busy crooning along to Frank Sinatra to intervene on my behalf.
+Why should she care if Patrick repeatedly misjudged his own strength during his ridiculous travel game, leaving me bruised and aching?
+She was safe in the passenger seat beside Gramps, who was too busy crooning along to Frank Sinatra to intervene on my behalf.

 “How many is that?”
 Mom asked brightly.

-I rolled my eyes and droned, “Seventy.
-Three.”
-The same number of times she’d congratulated herself on coordinating our cross-country drive.
+I rolled my eyes and droned, “Forty-three.”
+This was the same number of times she’d congratulated herself on coordinating our cross-country drive.

-We were on our way to Northeastern Arizona to visit Patrick’s parents, who lived on the First Mesa of the Hopi reservation.
-I loved the idea of travel—maps, cultures, places far from home—but I’d never wanted to be going anywhere less than I did at that moment.
-Mom had labeled our little holiday a special gift for Patrick for saving me from the Dragon King’s Enchanted Fire on Christmas morning.
-The Dragon King’s blood had barely dried on my hands, and I still hadn’t fully recovered from nearly burning to death from the effects of his black magic.
-Yet Mom had yanked me out of the Block Island Medical Center before my scheduled release so we could “share in Patrick’s joy” as he reconnected with his Native American roots.
-Patrick had asked us to take this trip with him many times, but Mom had always said her responsibilities at Stone Manor didn’t allow her the time.
+We were on our way to northeastern Arizona to visit Patrick’s parents on the Hopi Reservation’s First Mesa.
+Mom had framed the trip as a special gift to Patrick for saving me from the Dragon King’s Enchanted Fire on Christmas morning.
+I’d barely recovered from nearly burning to death, yet she pulled me from the Block Island Medical Center before my scheduled release so we could “share in Patrick’s joy” as he reconnected with his Native American roots.
+He’d asked us to take this trip with him many times, but Mom had always cited our responsibilities at Stone Manor as an excuse not to join him.
 Funny how quickly that had changed once my return to Adehya was staring her in the face.

 “Shit, Patrick,” I grunted, shaking out the sting.